 Different species have different requirements, even if the differences seem quite minor.
-In the wild, each species occupies a unique niche even within the same general climate, where temperature, light, and humidity vary depending on the specific habitat of each species (e.g. tree vs ground dwelling, terrestrial versus aquatic).
+In the wild, each species occupies a unique niche even within the same general climate, where temperature, light, and humidity vary depending on the specific habitat of each species (e.g. tree versus ground dwelling, terrestrial versus aquatic).

 Terrariums for mixed species generally need to be much larger than those for a single species and are more difficult to maintain.
-Extra room is needed to provide the proper environmental conditions and furnishings for each species, as well as allowing each species their own space to hunt and interact somewhat naturally.
+Extra room is needed to provide the proper environmental conditions and furnishings for each species, as well as allowing each species its own space to hunt and interact somewhat naturally.
 Crowding different species together in a small tank can be a recipe for disaster.

 Carnivorous critters are usually not picky eaters and will try to eat smaller cagemates of any species.
-This still applies to animals (lizards, frogs, salamanders) that are largely insectivorous; most of these will not hesitate to hunt other small animals given the opportunity especially if confined in a tank with them.
+This still applies to animals (lizards, frogs, salamanders) that are largely insectivorous; most of these will not hesitate to hunt other small animals given the opportunity—especially if confined in a tank with them.
 Also consider the stress you place on an animal, confining it in close quarters with a potential predator.

-- Animals may become stressed by behaviors and displays that are unexpected and that they do not know how to interpret.
+Animals may become stressed by behaviors and displays that are unexpected and that they do not know how to interpret.
 Between species that do not normally coexist, normal behaviors and benign displays may be misinterpreted, and this may lead to fighting or stress.

 Animals from different areas or habitats have differing immunities to parasites and infectious diseases.
 Therefore, one species may harbor a bug that it can carry with no ill-effects.
-However, if that bug (be it a parasite, virus or bacteria) is introduced to a species with no natural immunity, the result can be devastating.
+However, if that bug (be it a parasite, virus, or bacteria) is introduced to a species with no natural immunity, the result can be devastating.